adamgian/minify-selectors/README.md

 Post-processor that minifies classes and IDs selector names in CSS, HTML and Javascript files.
 Each unique identifier, and any subsequent occurances, is converted to an ultracompact CSS valid selector name.

-Wrings out that little bit more out of your payload sizes and off file parse times.
-Additionally could be used to add a certain degree of obfuscation to your selector names and stylesheets.
+Wrings out that little bit more out of your payload sizes and shave off a wee bit off file parse times.
+Additionally adds a certain degree of obfuscation to your selector names and stylesheets.

 > **Please note:**
 minify-selectors only supports regular CSS, HTML and JS files. minify-selectors should be one of the final steps in your build process — SASS/SCSS, LESS, Typescript, JQuery, Handlebars, etc. should be compiled or transpiled first into its respective vanilla form.